OHDSI/AchillesWeb/README.md

 Datasource Structure
 ====================
+The data sources are described in a file that by default are located in `data/datasource.json`.

-In order to improve usability with other applications and file structures, `var datasourcepath` can be changed in `index.html` to the location of the file.
-Default is `data/datasource.json` but it can be changed to anything (including REST service) as long as it returns a json with a valid structure.
+It can be changed to anything (including REST service) as long as it returns a json with a valid structure.

 Datasource file structure also allows configurations with different parameters like `url` and `map` (and `rootUrl`).
+You can have directory with the JSON files inside, or served by an URL, or even from a REST API in different ways.
+It is possible to customize the URL.

 ####Example
 ```JSON